 By July, Robespierre had made enemies of almost everyone important by killing at least one of their friends on flimsy evidence, and now his speeches to the Convention sounded like he was tightening the noose around them as well.
 On July 27, 1794 (9 Thermidor in the Revolutionary Calendar in effect at the time) the Convention denounced the Montagnards and dispatched troops which burst into a Jacobin meeting and arrested Robespierre after a short firefight or attempted suicide (stories vary) that shattered his jaw.
 He was quickly bandaged up, put on trial and shoved into the guillotine before anyone had a chance to change their minds.
 The Jacobins were hunted down and eradicated as mercilessly as they had hunted their own enemies.

 The Thermidor Reaction put bourgeois moderates back in control, followed by a new constitution in August 1795 (officially “Constitution of Year III”).
 This established a bicameral legislature elected only by taxpayers meeting certain qualifications, and a five-member executive body called the Directory.
 To further protect the government from mob rule, legislators were chosen indirectly, by electors chosen by the people.
-To jump-start this new government with experienced lawmakers, a mass of holdovers from the old Convention got to keep 2/3 of the seats in the new legislature.
+To jump-start this new government with experienced lawmakers, 500 holdovers from the old Convention got to keep 2/3 of the seats in the new legislature.

-After the blood-soaked madness of the Reign of Terror, many Frenchmen wanted a return to the stability of a monarchy, but the 2/3 Rule packed the Assembly with the same tired faces the voters had long grown sick of.
+After the blood-soaked madness of the Reign of Terror, many Frenchmen wanted a return to the stability of a monarchy, but the 2/3 from the prior regime packed the Assembly with the same tired faces the voters had long grown sick of.
 New factions couldn’t run fresh candidates to represent their side.
 Angry protests erupted in Paris.
 When royalist protesters stormed towards the Convention, Republican artillery quickly deployed across their path and blasted grapeshot into the mob, killing hundreds and scattering the survivors in panic.
 This endeared the young artillery commander, Napoleon Bonaparte, to the Directory, and they gave him plum assignments after this.

 Despite the deck being stacked against them, the conservative backlash to the Reign of Terror was strong enough to elect some outright monarchists to the Assembly in 1795.
 Two years later, when royalists made even more gains in the latest elections, the republicans acted to stop the rightward drift.
 In the Coup of 18 Fructidor, Year V, (September 4, 1797 to the rest of us) the members of the Directory seized all power for themselves.
 They arrested opposition deputies in the Assembly and closed opposition newspapers.
 New elections were postponed indefinitely.